SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

-The OrdinaryDiffEq.jl algorithms achieve the highest performance for non-stiff equations while being the most generic: accepting the most Julia-based types, allow for sophisticated event handling, etc. They are recommended for most ODE problems.
+The OrdinaryDiffEq.jl algorithms achieve the highest performance for non-stiff equations while being the most generic: accepting the most Julia-based types, allow for sophisticated event handling, etc. On stiff ODEs these algorithms again consistently among the top.
+OrdinaryDiffEq.jl is recommended for most ODE problems.

 ### Runge-Kutta Methods for Non-Stiff Equations